 Beyond the functional role of the artwork, it plays a very specific role in how space operates and even, in some cases, in producing space.
 While artwork can be laid haphazardly within a space the way one might throw a coat onto a couch upon entering a room, it is more often carefully placed.
 Its specific location is chosen based upon its relationship to the size of the room, furniture, function, and other artwork.
 The space is carefully measured and precautions are taken to ensure that it can be safely hung or installed.
 Once the space for the artwork is prepared and the work is installed, lighting is configured to optimize the experience and measures are taken to ensure that the artwork will not be damaged over the time it spends in this location.
 Considerable power over the inhabitant of space can result from such placement that, in turn, can contribute to the power, authority, and influence of an institution.

 While this process often occurs after a space has already been designed and built, the implications that each aspect has for the surrounding architecture are considerable.
 Whether it is framing, lighting, climate, or the atmosphere that an artwork creates through its size, shape, color, subject, and materiality, the designer can play a significant role in enhancing or detracting from the artwork.
 In many cases, the architect has opted for a rather neutral approach that creates maximum flexibility for different types of artworks that might be installed in the future.
 Doing so, however, misses significant opportunities for the art and architecture to interact and enhance one another in a manner similar to what occurred during the Renaissance.
 In what follows, we will look at the different spaces in which artwork is encountered and consider steps that the architect might take to more fully valorize and collaborate with artwork.
-Finally, we will look at how all of these spaces might be designed to work together rather then remain conceived in isolation.
+Finally, we will look at how all of these spaces might be designed to work together rather than remain conceived in isolation.

 There are a wide range of types of spaces that artists use to make art.
 The specific type tends to be aligned with the type of artwork being made, the city in which the artwork is being made, and the stage of an artist’s career.
 At the most fundamental level, the artist requires little more than room to draw, take a photograph, or open a laptop computer.
 Although the most established artists may elect to commission the creation of a new building as their studio space, the majority of artists do not have the financial resources to do so.
-In some cases, existing buildings are renovated to accommodate specific desires of the artist that will help support the creation of their specific artwork.
+In some cases, existing buildings are renovated to accommodate specific desires of the artist that will help support the creation of their specific artwork (fig. 5).

 Over the course of the second half of the 20th century, many artists set up studios in buildings that were originally used for an industrial purpose.
 These buildings were often in sections of the city that were undergoing a transformation as manufacturing shifted from the center of cities to the periphery and overseas.
 In many cases, these building could be rented for a minimal sum and could also be used to accommodate a space in which to live.
 Signs bearing “Artist In Residence” began to appear to let firefighters know that the building was inhabited should a fire break out – as was all too common.
 These spaces provided flexible open spaces – often with access to a freight elevator to assist in loading and unloading materials and finished artworks – that could accommodate large artworks and artworks that drew increasingly on industrial processes.
-As the same time, the presence of artists in these decaying neighborhoods gave them a new sense of life.
+As the same time, the presence of artists in these decaying neighborhoods gave them a new sense of life (fig. 6).

 Coupled with other socio-economic trends, these neighborhoods ultimately emerged as some of the most desirable places in the city to live.
 This trend led many of the artists who helped revitalize the neighborhoods to move to more affordable sections of the city.
 This process gradually led to a decentralization of artists throughout the city to the point where some artists left the city altogether or moved to more affordable cities that retained a certain level of grit.
 These communities offered artists affordable space in which to work and perhaps inspiration stemming from the urban condition itself.
 Such inspiration might be tied to the struggles that these urban communities face in addressing disinvestment, poverty, lack of employment, and urban decay.
 With political leaders offering few solutions, artists have been given the opportunity to apply their creative practice to helping to develop sustainable communities.